kdheepak/lazygit.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Here are the steps to reproduce the behavior using [MINRC](../blob/master/tests/MINRC):
+Here are the steps to reproduce the behavior using [init.lua](../blob/main/tests/init.lua):

 <!--

+$ nvim -u tests/init.lua

 1. ...
 2. ...
 3. ...